How the Universe Becomes Self-Aware

 2.6 The Thought World: Imagination on Autopilot

-Automatic mode (the thought world): Imagination running unbidden, blending seamlessly with perception, identified-with.
-This is the constant stream of mental commentary, narrative, projection, and rumination that runs in the background of human experience.
-We are so habituated to it that we don't recognise it as imagination at all-we take it to be reality, or ourselves.
+Automatic mode (the thought world): Imagination running unbidden, blending seamlessly with perception.
+We are so habituated to it that we don’t recognise it as imagination at all - we take it to be reality, or ourselves.

 2.7 The Trap of Success